DrHlus1/thingspeak-.net-library/README.md

-ThingSpeak WinRT Library
+ThingSpeak .NET Library
 ================

-This is a WinRT Class library for Thingspeak.
+This is a .NET Class library for ThingSpeak.

 #### Dependencies
 ---

 This library depends on Json.NET (http://james.newtonking.com/json).
-The greatest JSON library I know and a donation is really appreciated to the great work from James Newton-King.

 #### Prerequisites
 ---

-You need a ThingSpeak Account (https://thingspeak.com/) to get started with the library.
+You do not need ThingSpeak Account to try using this library.
+There are a lot of public channels that allow anonymous data retrieval.
+But if you want to create your own channel and send data to it, you'll need a ThingSpeak Account (https://thingspeak.com/).

 ### Example Usage